JingyuanHe1222/question_answering/README.md

   		unzip Question_Answer_Dataset_v1.2.zip

 ## usage
-- fine-tune answer generation model
+- fine-tune generation model
-    - put the hyperparameters in a config file and run the training process
+    - put the hyperparameters in a config file and run the training process for type "question" or type "answer"

-			python answer_generation.py path_to_your_config/config.yaml
+			python fine_tune_{type}_generation.py path_to_your_config/config.yaml

     - model and log status will be saved automatically
-    - the lat checkpoint model will be reloaded to resume training upon interruption
+    - the last checkpoint model will be reloaded to resume training upon interruption

 ## file structure
 - utils.py